betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 having to install software on their machine.
 Sometimes, however, the user may have to download a browser *extension* to support the web client.
-In addition, web clients often **do not** support features needed by a meeting *host* or *presenter*.
-They are available primarily to support meeting *attendees* only.
+In addition, web clients often **do not** support features needed by a meeting *host* or *presenter* but are intendded primarily to support only meeting *attendees*.

 ### <a name='recommended'>Recommended</a>

-The *recommended* platform is either the OS or browser that supports the *most* features or is the one recommended by the vendor.
+The *recommended* platform is either the OS or browser that supports the *most* features or is the platform recommended by the vendor.

 ## <a name='security'>Security</a>

 Depending on the kind of information to be *processed* in a virtual meeting, the level of security the product provides may or may not be an issue.
 When security vulnerabilities of a given virtual meeting product are a concern, one possible though inconvenient work-around is for *all meeting participants* to be on the same
 [*virtual private network (VPN)*](https://www.techradar.com/news/how-using-a-vpn-with-zoom-can-keep-you-and-your-data-more-secure).
-This adds significantly to the logistical aspects of running a virtual meeting but may be the best option in some circumstances.
+This approach adds significantly to the logistical aspects of running a virtual meeting but may be the best option in some circumstances.